roberttidey/RaspiCam/README.md

 and videos using ffmpeg.
 This avoids downloading and resizing images in the browser.
 It can give a delay when going into the list if new material needs to be thumbnailed, but after that it is faster.

+Changes 15th Feb 2015
+More web tweaks.
+Added select checkboxes and Select all, Select None and Delete selected Each row has an explicit preview and delete button.
+Feedback to the form actions changed from GET to POST.